Angus Council

-Angus Council is the local authority for Angus, one of the 32 council areas of Scotland.
+Angus Council (Comhairle Aonghais) is the local authority for Angus, one of the 32 council areas of Scotland.
 The council is based in Forfar.
 It has been under no overall control since 2017.
 A minority administration comprising the Conservatives, Labour and some of the independent councillors formed to run the council in April 2025.

 History

 Angus was one of Scotland's historic counties and had a county council from 1890 until 1975.
 The county was called Forfarshire until 1928 when the name was changed to Angus, being the name of the ancient province which had covered the same area as the later county.

 In 1975 Angus became a district within the Tayside region, with Angus District Council serving as a lower-tier authority subordinate to Tayside Regional Council.
 The regions and districts were abolished in 1996, when Angus became a council area, governed by Angus Council, which took on all the local government functions previously performed by the district and regional councils.
 There were some adjustments to the boundaries of Angus with the neighbouring city of Dundee as part of both the 1975 and 1996 reforms.